Dry Ice Safety

 Carbon dioxide is heavier than air.

 Because CO2 is heavier than air, it will accumulate in lower spaces.
-Do not enter closed storage areas that have or had stored dry ice before airing out completely.
+Do not enter closed storage areas that have stored dry ice before airing out completely.

 Always provide adequate ventilation.